WesScivetti/snacs/README.md

 ## Training a Model

 If you'd like to train a model, then simply run train.py and supply a train, dev and test file, as well as a pretrained model name.
 Most hyperparameters have defaults, but you can set those optionally with the available flags.
+All of the flags are listed below:
+ - --model_name: specify the pretrained model name that you want to load off huggingface.
+ - --loss_fn: if you want to add a custom loss function here.
+Probably won't need to do this.
+ - --file: The training file that you want to train on.
+Should be located in the data/splits/ subdirectory.
+ - --learning_rate
+ - --batch_size
+ - --epochs
+ - --weight_decay
+ - --freeze: if you want to freeze the parameters of the pretrained model (will train faster)
+ - --warmup_steps
+ - --lr_scheduler: scheduler type, the two we use are "linear" and "cosine".
+ - --test_file: the
+ - --dev_file:
+ - --extra_file:
+ - --extra_dev_file: Only used if you'd like to evaluate on multiple languages simultaneously.
+ - --extra_test_file: Only used if you'd like to evaluate on multiple languages simultaneously.
+ - --lang: The two character language code.
+ - --multilingual: If supplying an extra lang file, put true to include that language in eval.
+Otherwise it will only test on original lang
+ - --do_sweep: run Bayesian hyperparameter sweep.
+Need to login to wandb prior to this for this to work.
+ - --eval_only:
+ - --predict_only:
+ - --use_best_hypers:
+ - --extra_lang:

 If you'd like to use the hyperparameters that we used in the paper, use the --use_best_hypers flag which will override the necessary hyperparameters.

 If you'd like to supply additional supplemental training data, you can specify that with the --extra_file flag.